 Changing your name or gender marker on legal documents

-In 2016, the South Australian government made it easier for transgender and gender diverse people to change their name and gender marker on legal documents.
+Transgender and gender diverse people can change their name and gender marker on legal documents.

 Registering a relationship or marriage

-It is now legal for same-gender couples to marry in Australia.
-It’s also possible to register your relationship, even if you don’t want to marry.
+It is legal for same-gender couples to marry in Australia.
+You can register your relationship, even if you don’t want to marry.

 Registering a relationship can make some things easier compared to a de facto relationship.
 Refer to the Legal Services Commission of SA's information about registered vs de facto relationships.